greg-raven/grus/_posts/2009-03-29-senators-you-should-have-supported-sessions-amendment.md

 - letter
 tags:
 - E-Verify
-- Barbara Boxer
-- Dianne Feinstein
 ---

-Sen. Sessions' amendment to the omnibus would have protected millions of American jobs, yet you would not even support giving it a straight vote.
+Sen. Jeff Sessions' amendment to the omnibus would have protected millions of American jobs, yet you would not even support giving it a straight vote.
 How appalling!

 There are more than 12 million unemployed Americans.
 This means that more than 8% of Americans who want a job are unable to find one.
 I would like to think this statistic breaks your heart, but your vote against Sen. Sessions' E-Verify amendment suggests otherwise --- as do your previous votes against E-Verify and for amnesty.